-- 6. Continuation rates are lower for care experienced students when compared to students who were not in care (see Figure B1).
+- 6. Continuation rates are lower for care experienced students when compared with students who were not in care (see Figure B1).
 For full-time, UK-domiciled, undergraduate entrants in 2017-18 the continuation rate of care experienced students was 5.6 percentage points lower than the continuation rate of students who have not been in care. - 7.
-These statistics apply to UK-domiciled, full-time, undergraduate or apprenticeship students who applied via the Universities and Colleges Admissions Service (UCAS) and attended higher education providers that report data to the HESA student record.
-The population and measure of continuation in higher education is based on our access and participation data algorithms. - 8.
 Continuation rates are a measure of the proportion of entrants who either qualified, transferred to another higher education provider or continued their studies.
 All other students are deemed non-continuers.
-For full-time students this measure is based on student activity one year and 14 days after their commencement date. - The continuation rates of students who have not been in care have remained steady during the last four years, standing at 92.4 per cent for 2014-15 entrants and 92.3 per cent for 2017-18 entrants. - 10.
+For full-time students this measure is based on student activity one year and 14 days after their commencement date.
+The population and measure of continuation in higher education are based on our access and participation data algorithms.2 - 8.
+These statistics apply to UK-domiciled, full-time, undergraduate or apprenticeship students who applied via UCAS and attended higher education providers in England that report data to the Higher Education Statistics Agency (HESA) student record.
+In these continuation calculations around 50,000 students a year are excluded from the access and participation population because they did not have a HESA student record.3 - 9.
+The continuation rates of students who have not been in care have remained steady during the last four years, standing at 92.4 per cent for 2014-15 entrants and 92.3 per cent for 2017-18 entrants. - 10.
 By comparison, the continuation rates of care experienced students have increased 1.8 percentage points during this time, increasing from 84.9 per cent for entrants in 2014-15 to 86.7 per cent for 2017-18 entrants. - 11.
 This gap in continuation is reducing year on year and has shrunk by 1.9 percentage points since 2014-15.

-&lt;sup>2 See our document 'Technical algorithms for institutional performance measures: Regulatory indicators, methodology and rebuild descriptions' at www.officeforstudents.org.uk/data-and-analysis/institutional-performance-measures/technical-documentation/.
+2 See our document 'Technical algorithms for institutional performance measures: Regulatory indicators, methodology and rebuild descriptions' at www.officeforstudents.org.uk/data-and-analysis/institutional-performance-measures/technical-documentation/.